 When you add a person to your Pilot Classlist, you have to designate a user role for that person.
 The role determines what permissions the user has within your course.
 You can also change the permissions that individual users have in your course. » Read more..

 One of the first things that you will want to do when you have your new Pilot course is to upload content files (like your syllabus) into your course.
 First, you will have to create a module in the content area (see Adding Modules and Sub-modules).
 Once you have created a module, you can upload files into it. » Read more..

 Have you heard about the Fall In Love With Teaching event at the Center for Teaching and Learning?
 It’s this Friday at the CTL, which is located in the basement of the Dunbar Library (D023). » Read more..

 Your class list is automatically populated with students who are registered for your class.
-You can add students, teaching assistants, co-faculty, or observers to the course. » Read more..
+You can add students, teaching assistants, co-faculty, or observers to the course.
+If you want someone removed from your class, send a request to email@example.com or call the CTL. » Read more..

 The Manage Dates tool enables you to view a complete list of objects in your course and edit their availability dates.

 When moving course content from one semester to another, the Manage Dates tool allows you to offset dates to adjust to the new semester’s schedule. » Read more..